Aéroport Charles de Gaulle 2 TGV station

-In 2019, 15.2 million passenger movements were made through the station.
+In 2022, nearly 13 million passenger movements were made through the station.

 Train services

 Both TGV and RER B trains stop at the station, and it is a terminus of the RER B (B3).
 The station is situated on the LGV Interconnexion Est and TGV trains from the station go to Angers, Besançon, Bordeaux, Dijon, Le Mans, Lille, Lyon, Marseille, Montpellier, Nantes, Poitiers, Rennes, Strasbourg and Tours.

 The RER line B offers a connection to the centre of Paris, a journey of approximately 30 minutes.